 Since the potato is the guest here, we should talk a bit about it.

 I think that if you have access to a creamier potato the consistency would be fudgier.
-That said, the cake is amazing with any regular potato, and there's no need to buy fancy ones.
+That said, the cake is amazing with common supermarket potatoes, and there's no need to buy fancy ones.

 The frosting

-- Add powdered sugar and/or cream until you get the consistency you want (image below, right).
+Add powdered sugar and/or cream until you get the consistency you want.
 It depends a lot on how thick the peanut butter and cream are.
 A lot.
 Sometimes you don't need to add any sugar.

 Frosting the cake